Cafe Im Glashaus

 19. May 2019

 Homemade food at a good price.
-A place to meet other neighbors from the area.
+A place to meet other neighbors in the neighborhood.

 Dirk Tillmann